Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 This behaviour may not be valid to certain boards, as different vendors may support Arduino functions in their hardware while supplying incompatible implementations of ``pinMode``.
 Even if the implementation is equal there is a chance only the OUTPUT pins are set, as Arduino starts all pins as INPUTs, something to keep in mind while porting projects.

+## Barrel shifter
+Little microcontrollers lack not only hardware division, but the useful [barrel shifter](https://en.wikipedia.org/wiki/Barrel_shifter).
+Instead they can only shift by one, which means a loop to achieve ``(n << k)``.
+An idea to improve performance without using a better compiler is to avoid shifts altogether, using equivalent instructions.
+To test the leftmost bit avoid ``if(n >> 7)``, use the equivalent ``if(n & 0x80)``.
+Such single bit tests are actually available as instructions.
+When in need of just the leftmost 4 bits it is possible to avoid the shift loop with the swap instruction.
+The swap instruction returns ``(n << 4) | (n >> 4)`` for an ``n`` register, which means no loop, just a swap and a ``0xF`` mask.
+Divide or multiply by 256 a 16 bit integer is free, as the result is already in the bytes.
+For example, to avoid division by 10 one can multiply by 26 and divide by 256, which works for small integers and may be applicable to the project, as it was in [Aorist](https://github.com/Maumagnaguagno/Aorist).
+This results in a single multiplication instruction, ignoring the least significant byte.
+Remember to keep shifts in the 1, 4 and 8 amounts to take advantage of the available shifts, swap and byte operations.